prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part4.md

 Rather than a conventional file submission, use Figma's sharing functionality to present your work.
 In the comment section of the submission, please provide:

 - Your Figma project link.
-- The theme you've selected for your website.
+- The theme you've selected for your app.
 - Names of all participating group members.

 Since your professor was invited during Part 1, there's no need for another invitation.